gastoncattani/pw-practice-app/TERMINAL_COMMANDS.md

 - Use `--headed` to run tests with the browser UI visible for debugging.
 - Use `--config` to specify a custom Playwright configuration file for your test runs.
 - Use `codegen` to quickly generate test scripts by recording browser actions.
-- Use `doctor` to troubleshoot Playwright installation
+- Use `doctor` to troubleshoot Playwright installation issues.
+- Allure commands are used for advanced reporting and require the Allure CLI.